EPCCed/2020-12-14-archer2-developers-online/_episodes/05-debug-profile.md

 See [the Cray Performance Measurement and Analysis Tools User Guide](https://pubs.cray.com/content/S-2376/7.0.0/cray-performance-measurement-and-analysis-tools-user-guide/about-the-cray-performance-measurement-and-analysis-tools-user-guide)

-**TODO** Add more details once we have seen the TDS.
-Links to further documentation.

-**TODO** Add exercise on using one or more of the tools (likely gdb4hpc and valgrind4hpc)

 ## Using gdb4hpc to debug an application

 For this exercise, we'll be debugging a short program using gdb4hpc.
 To start, we'll grab a copy of a buggy code from ARCHER2: